danbev/learning-ai/fundamentals/rust/zero-to-hero/README.md

 ## Neural Networks:  Zero to Hero
 This project is a Rust implementation of the youtube series [Neural Networks:  Zero to Hero] by Andrej Karpathy.
-The goal is to implement the code in the series in Rust.
+The goal is to implement the code in each video in Rust in a way that allows the viewers to follow along, but instead of looking at Python code they can look the Rust code in this repository.

 In the series Mr. Karpathy uses some notebook exploration coding which is very helpful for learning.
 I'll try to provide the same thing in the code itself, or